IdahoEv/eclipse_tools/README.md

 to specify which expansions you own, and how many "generic" (i.e. Terran, Magellan, or Octantis) factions you want included in the random pool, and ensure that no invalid combinations are generated.

+### Current Features

+The randomizer supports the base game and the two primary expansions: Rise of the Ancient and Shadow of the Rift.
+With all three included, it can generate a list of up to 11 players.

 ### Planned additions

 * Store your most recent settings in a cookie, so you are already set up for the next game.
 * Allow manual entry of player names
 * Better graphics with faction pictures
+* Support for up to 12 players with Ship Pack 1 factions and/or Elders of the Solstice.

 ### Explanation for non-players:
 Each players uses a cardboard play mat showing their faction.
 The play mats are all